cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 | Relayer   | ChanOpenTry      | Host             |  (ics27-1, ics27-1.{interchain-account-address})        |
 | Relayer   | ChanOpenAck      | Controller       |  (ics27-1, ics27-1.{interchain-account-address})        |
 | Relayer   | ChanOpenConfirm  | Host             |  (ics27-1, ics27-1.{interchain-account-address})        |

+The channel `version` string passed into the `OnChannelOpenTry` callback by a relayer will contain the account address of the interchain account that will be registered on the host chain.
+A relayer will then pass this version into the `OnChannelOpenAcknowledgement` step on the controller chain as the `counterpartyVersion`.
+The controller chain will then proceed to parse the interchain account address from the `counterpartyVersion` string and store this address in state with a map to the associated port id.

 #### Controlling Flow